Monthly Cash Flow Worksheet

 Monthly Cash Flowfor Excel

-This worksheet was created for use in a book about personal finance and getting free from debt.
+This worksheet was created to be used as an educational resource for personal finance classes.
 It includes a fairly comprehensive set of expense categories and was designed to be easy to understand and simple to customize.
 It's mainly for people who don't already use Quicken (you can generate a report like this from Quicken very easily via the Reports menu).

 Although there are some really cool things that can be done with Excel to make this worksheet more useful, I have intentionally kept this template simple.
-Quicken is my personal tool of choice when it comes to personal money management.
+Quicken was my personal tool of choice when it comes to personal money management (before they switched to a subscription fee).
 If you want to use a free spreadsheet with the ability to enter transactions in account registers like you do in Quicken, you can try the Money Management Template.

 Keep in mind that spreadsheets allow you to make more mistakes than software like Quicken, because spreadsheets use formulas and calculations that you may mess up by accident.

 A Couple Tips for Entering Amounts

 Fixed Expenses: To enter expenses that are the same from month to month, you can enter the value, then select the cell and use the drag handle (the lower right of the selection box) to copy the value across to the other months.